Siddhant021295/mywork/Readme.txt

 My first commit.

+Google Developer Python Course YouTube
 Made a program that used html file and then extrate information from it